2026-2027 Hotel Construction & Refurbishments at Disney World

 Your Thoughts

 Have any recent observations or experiences with hotel construction at Walt Disney World you’d be willing to share?
-Where at Walt Disney World are you staying in 2022 or 2023?
+Where at Walt Disney World are you staying this year or in 2027?
 Any resorts you’re intentionally avoiding?
 Do you agree or disagree with our assessments of these resort refurbishment or reimagining projects?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!

 We were affected by the Contemporary Garden Wing refurb for our upcoming spring break trip.
 They wanted to move us to the Grand Floridian because there weren’t any tower rooms available.
 After some back and forth with customer service, we ended up at the Polynesian.
 We lost the easy walk into Magic Kingdom from the Contemporary, but the kids are excited about the Moana rooms and I do like the theming at the Poly.
 Fair trade, I guess?
 We’re looking forward to it.